• The Crypto Fire

 III.
 Core Components of DYOR

-DYOR involves investigating a project’s fundamentals, market positioning, and team.
+DYOR crypto means digging into fundamentals, market position, and the humans behind cryptocurrency projects.
 Here’s how to start:

 1. General Research